e22m4u/js-service/README.md

 // the Bar service
 class Bar extends Service {
   method() {
-    // access to the Foo service
+    // access to the Foo
     const foo = this.getService(Foo);
     // ...
   }